chariotsolutions/aws-examples/cloudtrail_firehose/README.md

 * `TableName`: the name of the tble to create.
 This will also be used as the prefix for the table's data files.
 Defaults to `cloudtrail_parquet`.
 * `TableBucket`: the name of an existing S3 bucket that will hold the table's data.
 * `PrimaryKey`: the column used as a primary key for the table, allowing upserts.
+Defaults to `event_id`, and should not be changed.

 Notes: